kloudtek/mule-elogging/README.md

 # Mule Enterprise Logging

-The object of mule-elogging is to provide a powerful logging framework for mule ESB in order to significantly facilitate troubleshooting and identifying problems areas by:
+## The problem

+Root cause analysis is one of the most important tasks in any mule project, and is especially hard to do in any large project.

+Unfortunately mule doesn't make that task easier since there isn't a single way to log the data sent/received between APIs/systems (each controller has it's own way of logging), and even then the logging generated can miss critical information.

+For example the HTTP connector can be set to log the data sent/received, however it doesn't log what URL it called, requiring a developer to dig through the code to find the relevant API/backend system being called.
+Also it logging is done on a different thread, which means it's not possible to add a correlation id to the logs.

+APIKit also makes life especially difficult since it's error handling framework wipes out the payload before the exception handling code handles the error.

+## The solution

+This framework is designed to solve all those issues by providing the following capabilities:

-1) logging payload and all metadata at all inbound/outbound integration points
+1) logging payload and all metadata for all inbound/outbound operations (even when an exception occurs)
-2) Log received payloads even when an exception occurs (especially important since APIKit removes the payload when handling an exception)
-4) adding a transaction id to track transactions end-to-end
+4) Adds a log correlation id that is added to all logging operations, allowing to easily get all logs for a specific transaction.
 5) Measure how long each outbound operation took, as well how long the whole inbound operation took to complete

 # Connectors